 The postdoctoral year is one in which the fellow is transitioning from the status of “student-in-training” to that of licensed professional.
 The UCC training staff recognizes this important developmental transition and seeks to provide a training experience that both supports and challenges fellows to make meaningful contributions through their direct clinical service, as well as through consultation, weekly staff meetings, and case conference discussions.
-While fellows function within a training capacity, they are viewed and approached as valuable members of the clinical staff.
+While postdoctoral fellows function within a training capacity, they are viewed and approached as valuable members of the clinical staff.
 From this perspective, fellows are seen as being early in their career, but at an advanced level in terms of training.
-Thus, emphasis is placed on assisting fellows in continuing to cultivate their knowledge, skill, and overall professional identity, as well as to meet their hours towards licensure.
+Thus, emphasis is placed on assisting fellows in continuing to cultivate their knowledge, skill, and overall professional identity, while meeting hours towards licensure.
 Trainees are expected to serve as colleagues to the clinical and administrative staff, and also serve as models of professionalism for the practicum students and doctoral interns who train at the UCC.

 While the foundation of what we do at the UCC is grounded in a generalist model, postdocs are able to adjust their roles to maximize their interests, strengths, and talents while also assuming the shared responsibilities of being part of a collaborative team.

-Primary responsibilities associated with the postdoctoral fellowship position are as follows:
+The primary responsibilities associated with the postdoctoral fellowship position are as follows:

 - Individual and group psychotherapy